 Sure, incursions have been made.
-My data has been mined and sold without my prior, express permission or knowledge many times over, but that’s no reason to be ambivalent.
-That’s just a convenience response: a justification to support the c’est la vie way of thinking that concedes there’s nothing anyone concerned can do about the disagreeable situation at hand.
+I realize my data has been mined and sold without my prior, express permission or knowledge many times over, but that’s no reason to be ambivalent.
+That’s just a convenience response: a justification to support the c’est la vie way of thinking that says there’s nothing to be done by anyone who cares.

-Our attitude ought to be much more laissez-faire, where individuals enjoy the liberty to be left alone to conduct transactions unencumbered by government… or other individuals.
+Our attitude ought to be much more laissez-faire, where you and I as individuals enjoy the liberty to be left alone to conduct transactions unencumbered by government… or other individuals.

 Still, government watched from the bleachers while marketers were wildly successful in their efforts to monetize our activity.
 That’s why they killed the idea behind the “Do Not Track” (DNT) HTTP header field, envisioned as the clarion call to be left alone (or at least to be left un‑tracked).
 Now, from the ashes of DNT another mechanism has arisen: the “Global Privacy Control (GPC).”

-All modern browsers support DNT.
-And most online operators freely ignore it.
+All browsers support DNT and most online operators freely ignore it.
 They say so in their privacy policies.
-Or they pretend it doesn’t exist by not mentioning it at all.
+Or they pretend it doesn’t exist by not saying anything at all.
 Absent any legal teeth, DNT has little practical value apart from those who choose to adhere to it.
-Self-policing is good, but the police force is small.
-It’s too easy to ignore what it’s designed to do and just say, “C’est la vie” to DNT.
+Self‑policing is good, but the police force is small.
+It’s too easy to ignore what it’s designed to do and just say, “C’est la vie to DNT.”

 But I hope you won’t do that.

 I’m not selling anything here but myself, and I don’t want to erode your trust.
 I also refuse to take advantage of your indifference.
-Whether you appreciate it or not—whether you care or not—I will not track you just because I so easily can.
-The entire industry ought to adopt this approach.
-When the pitch is honorable, you’ll consider the offer, if for no other reason than it flies in the face of the market-driven, track-you-at-all-costs status quo.
+Whether you appreciate it or not—whether you care or not—I won’t track you just because I so easily can.
+This ought to be the industry standard.

 Bruce Schneier tells it like it is: